wgrover/csv_fixer/README.md

 python3 setup.py py2app
 ```

 If all goes well, the application will be created inside a `dist` subfolder.
-Drag your CSV file onto that application to process it.
+Drag your CSV file onto that application to fix the file.
+The resulting fixed CSV file will be located in the same directory as your original CSV file.